Randolph Air Force Base

 VFR

-Randolph Air Force Base is currently reporting visual flight rules (VFR) conditions with few clouds at 3,400 feet and 10 SM visibility.
+Randolph Air Force Base is currently reporting visual flight rules (VFR) conditions with clear skies and 10 SM visibility.
+Note: This observation is 2.9 hours old and conditions may have changed.

 Wind Analysis